Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

 \section{Optimization Algorithms as Dynamical Systems}

-In recent years, renewed attention has been paid to the fact that many numerical optimization algorithms can be interpreted as dynamical systems.
-This perspective is essential to bridge the gap between algorithms and their implementation as feedback systems.
-In this section, we therefore give a tutorial-like overview of different \emph{optimization dynamics} and related tools.
-Feedback aspects will be treated in the subsequent section.
+In recent years, renewed attention has been paid to the fact that many numerical optimization algorithms, {\tb and specifically first-order iterative algorithms,} can be interpreted as dynamical systems. {\tb In this section, we therefore provide an overview of different \emph{optimization dynamics} and review the main properties of these flows.} This perspective is essential to bridge the gap between algorithms and their implementation as feedback systems, which will be the focus of \cref{sec:ofo}. {\tb Apart from continuous-time optimization dynamics, discrete-time methods (for optimization or games) are also amenable to closed-loop implementations in a sampled-data setting, see the feedback equilibrium seeking in \citep{belgioioso2021sampled,belgioioso2022online,belgioioso2023tutorial}.}